 It adopts a new approach to Bantu classification by working with grammatical (mophosyntactic) data (rather than lexical or phonological data), and aims to shed light on the intricate interaction between language change and contact within (rather than across) one genetic family.
 In particular, it probes the hypothesis that Bantu languages are both a genetic unit and a linguistic area and aims to show how the two processes of change and contact lead to different effects.

-- charting the extent of variation based on selected data from the literature and collected through fieldwork; and
+- Charting the extent of variation based on selected data from the literature and collected through fieldwork

-- more recent periods of language and cultural contact; or
+- More recent periods of language and cultural contact

 - Cognitive or functional constraints on the way language is structured and used